-Jasen is a community organizer, father, early childhood educator, and social justice advocate based in Seattle.
-Over the past three years, he has made Kids and Race a full time job.
-Having been featured in Parent Map Magazine and on NPR's Seattle affiliate KUOW, the program has served over 2000 people to date, and rising every month.
+Jasen has a community organizer, early childhood educator, and social justice advocate based in Seattle.
+Over the past three years, he has made Kids and Race a “full time job”.
+Having been featured in Parent Map Magazine and on NPR's Seattle affiliate KUOW.
 His various actions around race and social justice have made front page news in Seattle and have been featured on the local news on numerous occasions.
-He has 15 years of experience working with children in various capacities.
+He has 10 years of experience working with children in various capacities.

-In his spare time Jasen enjoys spending time with his wife and two children, yoga, long walks, writing, and being the change needed in the world.
+In his spare time Jasen sees himself as someone who enjoys yoga, long walks, writing, and being the change needed in the world.

 Kathleen Dacquisto was born in Spokane, Washington.
 She has always loved caring for others, especially children.
 She has over 20 years experience providing health care, home care, child care and pet care.
 Her small business has thrived for 19 years.
 With schooling in international business, art and healthcare, Kathleen has traveled the world to care for orphans, handicapped and the elderly.
 Her life goal is to unite children of the world regardless of creed, origin or color.
 She is quintessential to Kids & Race and its operations.